marcospont/js-template-parser/README.md

 - **mode** - 'sql' or 'default', default is 'default'.
 In SQL mode, string variables are escaped by the ANSI SQL standards
 - **throwOnMissingParams** - boolean, default is true.
 Whether to throw exceptions for missing parameter references
+- **collectMissingParams** - boolean, default is false.
+If true, an exception will be thrown with all missing parameter references
 - **trim** - boolean, default false.
 Whether to trim trailing whitespace chars from the template contents
 - **preserveComments** - boolean, default true.
 Whether to preserve or remove comments from the template
 - **htmlEntities** - accepts a map of HTML entities with their unicode translations